SCRT-HQ/VaporShell/docs/glossary/New-VSEMRInstanceGroupConfig.md

----
-layout: glossary
-title: New-VSEMRInstanceGroupConfig
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # New-VSEMRInstanceGroupConfig

 ## SYNOPSIS
-Adds an AWS::EMR::InstanceGroupConfig resource to the template
+Adds an AWS::EMR::InstanceGroupConfig resource to the template.
+Use InstanceGroupConfig to define instance groups for an EMR cluster.
+A cluster can not use both instance groups and instance fleets.
+For more information, see Create a Cluster with Instance Fleets or Uniform Instance Groups: https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-instance-group-configuration.html in the *Amazon EMR Management Guide*.

 ## SYNTAX